 More than $3 million in Common Ground funding is helping to implement Chaffee County’s Community Wildfire Protection Plan.
 The plan maps where to treat up to 30,000 acres of public and private lands by 2030 to improve wildfire resiliency as local forests have declined into poor health and contributed to increased wildfire incidents.

-The three-year project is led by the Envision Forest Health Council, a group of community leaders and land management agencies from more than 50 organizations that developed the 2020 plan to protect what residents said they value most: firefighter lives, human lives, drinking water supply, essential infrastructure, homes, wildlife habitat and recreation assets that support the local economy.
+Implementation of the 10-year plan is led by the Envision Forest Health Council, a group of community leaders and land management agencies from more than 50 organizations that developed the plan in 2020 to protect what residents said they value most: firefighter lives, human lives, drinking water supply, essential infrastructure, homes, wildlife habitat and recreation assets that support the local economy.